mespada829/Useful-Shell-Commands/README.md

 history - display your command history

-grep - search for a string of text
+grep - Search for a string of text

+locate - Will track where a file is

+open . - To open that particular directory in a GUI

 ```